Maybe you have thought of going on a mission trip. Bet you have questions.......

 d.
 People along the river always come to know Jesus, but sometimes someone on the boat accepts Jesus.
 Our translators are usually university students who know English.
 Ana Paula was a medical student.
 She observed the people on the trip.
 She listened to what they told the people.
 She saw that there was something different about the team members.
 She felt Jesus’ love through them.
 Ana Paula became a Christian at the end of the boat trip.

-11. Global Encouragers Ministries takes at least one boat trip a year.
+Global Encouragers Ministries takes at least one boat trip a year.
 At other times, we take mission teams to work in towns along the river.
+We form a tean when a USA church seeks us out or when a Brazilian congregation asks for a project.
 We work where Brazilian Christians want to start churches or we help a church make an impact in their neighborhood.
-We also have a farm where we are developing a retreat center.
+We also have the Farm of Encouragement Retreat Center.
 We feel God has asked us to continue to encourage His work in Brazil.

 We do not feel in danger nor have we ever had any problems.
 We advise wisdom and caution because we are foreigners, the Brazilians are very warm and receptive.
 We do not go into a malaria zone.
 Sometimes the government recommends a yellow fever shot, but you will be advised to any health precautions.